autumnblue/Rhino-2/PROJECT_STRUCTURE.md

 ## Redux

-All the manipulations with store (reducers, actions etc) lives there.
-Every folder named as corresponding entity (users, customers, unicorns, `/app` is the only exception).
+All the manipulations with store (reducers, actions etc) live there.
+Every folder named as a corresponding entity (users, customers, unicorns, `/app` is the only exception).

 `constants.js` exports constants (note that they need to be prefixed).